Tax Porn To Pay For The Wall? Arizona Politician Proposes Porn Fee

 Similar schemes have been proposed in other states, although not in relation to building a wall.

-That money would go towards border security, through the creation of a “John McCain Human Trafficking and Child Exploitation Fund,” which would allocate it for several things, including “build a border wall between Mexico and this state or fund border security,” “physical and mental health services,” housing placements, money for schools, and to “prevent and protect victims of human traficking, domestic violence, prostitution, divorce, child abuse and sexual assault.”
+That money would go towards border security, through the creation of a “John McCain Human Trafficking and Child Exploitation Fund,” which would allocate it for several things, including “build a border wall between Mexico and this state or fund border security,” “physical and mental health services,” housing placements, money for schools, and to “prevent and protect victims of human trafficking, domestic violence, prostitution, divorce, child abuse and sexual assault.”

 While the fund is named for John McCain, the late Senator who represented Arizona, it’s not clear if McCain’s family has expressed support for the legislation.
 The laws in other states have often been positioned as preventing human trafficking.

-An activist and prankster named Chris Sevier is behind the legislation, per the Mirror, and last year he was asked by abduction survivor Elizabeth Smart to remove her name from a similar piece of legislation that was introduced in Rhode Island.
+An activist and prankster named Chris Sevier is one of the major supporters behind the legislation, per the Mirror.
+Last year he was asked by abduction survivor Elizabeth Smart to remove her name from a similar piece of legislation that was introduced in Rhode Island.

 Sevier, in 2017, pulled a stunt in which he attempted to marry his laptop computer, as a protest against legalized same-sex marriage.